 Killeen-Fort Hood Regional Airport

-Business View Magazine interviews representatives of Killeen-Fort Hood Regional Airport for our focus on General Aviation in the U.S.
+Business View Magazine interviews Mike Wilson, Airport Manager of Killeen-Fort Hood Regional Airport, for our focus on General Aviation in the U.S.

 AT A GLANCE